otto-de/api-guidelines/api-guidelines/rest/resources/collection-resources/rules/must-support-pagination-for-collection-resources.md

 ---
-type: MUST
 id: R100023
 ---

-# support pagination for collection resources
+# MUST support pagination for collection resources

 Any sufficiently large collection resource must support pagination to handle the server load and support the client processing patterns.